 Philly Tour Hub serves as a one-stop-shop for a number of different types of tours, ranging from history to happy hours, and everything in between.
-While not all tours are currently available, several of the popular Philadelphia Urban Adventures options are, including the History in HD Walking Tour.
-Available daily, the History in HD Walking Tour takes guests to all of Philadelphia’s quintessential historic sites, including Independence Hall, Carpenters’ Hall, the Betsy Ross House, Elfreth’s Alley, and others.
-Also available now is the Markets Mosaics and Magic Walking Tour, which weaves its way through South Philadelphia, taking guests through the historic Italian Market and stopping at the awe-inspiring Philadelphia’s Magic Gardens.
-Philly Tour Hub is requiring all guests and guides to wear masks, practice social distancing throughout the tour, and has implemented other health and safety protocols.
-To learn more, and to view the full list of tours, click here.
+The History in HD Walking Tour takes guests to all of Philadelphia’s quintessential historic sites, including Independence Hall, Carpenters’ Hall, the Betsy Ross House, Elfreth’s Alley, and others.
+Also available is the Markets Mosaics and Magic Walking Tour, which weaves its way through South Philadelphia, taking guests through the historic Italian Market and stopping at the awe-inspiring Philadelphia’s Magic Gardens.
+To view the full list of tours, click here.

-Specializing in custom, private, and behind-the-scenes experiences throughout the region, Philadelphia Hospitality is once again accepting bookings.
-The tour company allows visitors — either traveling alone or in a group — to select from one of their pre-planned excursions, or create their own 100% customizable experience.
-Philadelphia Hospitality’s tour guides are following all health and safety guidelines as outlined by the City of Philadelphia and individual attractions.
+Specializing in custom, private, and behind-the-scenes experiences throughout the region, Philadelphia Hospitality allows visitors — either traveling alone or in a group — to select from one of their pre-planned excursions, or create their own 100% customizable experience.
 To learn more and plan your experience, click here.

-Tours offered by the 76 Carriage Company, Philadelphia Trolley Works, and Big Bus Philadelphia are also available with safety precautions in place.
-For Big Bus Philadelphia tours, which transport guests around the city on a double-decker bus as a tour guide offers insights for a number of iconic Philadelphia locales, masks and social distancing are required, and the tour follows a continuous 90-minute route, as opposed to a traditional hop-on, hop-off model.
+Multiple tours are available from 76 Carriage Company, Philadelphia Trolley Works, and Big Bus Philadelphia.
+Big Bus Philadelphia tours transport guests around the city on a double-decker bus as a tour guide offers insights for a number of iconic Philadelphia locales.
 Other tour options currently available include the classic horse-drawn carriage ride through Old City (complete with a haunted alternative) and a Franklin’s Footsteps Walking Tour.
-To learn more about all of their offerings, for updates on health and safety practices, and to schedule your tour, click here.
+To learn more about all of their offerings and to schedule your tour, click here.